MooersLab/pymolsnips/README.md

 From the above folder **vscpymolsnips**, download and move the file **pml.json** to **~/Library/Application Support/Code/User/snippets** on the Mac, **$HOME/APPDATA\Code\User\snippets\pml.json** on Windows, and **$HOME/.config/Code/User/snippets/pml.json** on Linux.

-Next, install the  <a href="https://marketplace.visualstudio.com"> bioSyntax package </a>from the Visual Studio Code Marketplace.
+Next,  install the pml language file via the <a href="https://marketplace.visualstudio.com"> bioSyntax package </a>from the Visual Studio Code Marketplace.
 It is free.
-Just hit the Install button on the webpage to install the package.
+Just hit the **Install** button on the webpage to install the package.

 Next, edit the settings under File <a href="https://www.codecogs.com/eqnedit.php?latex=$\rightarrow$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?$\rightarrow$" title="$\rightarrow$" /></a> Preferences on Windows (Code <a href="https://www.codecogs.com/eqnedit.php?latex=$\rightarrow$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?$\rightarrow$" title="$\rightarrow$" /></a> Preferences on MacOS) as follows: